simple-login/website/content/blog/an-email-for-each-website.md

 She followed the advice, created a second email and was happy at first.
 But now she doesn't even check this mailbox as there are so many spams in it 💁🏻‍♀️.

 So creating a second email is not a true solution.
-She needs more than 2, maybe hundreds. *And why not an email for each website*?
-But she cannot go to gmail or outlook to create hundreds of accounts, this is unmanageable.
+She needs more than 2, maybe hundreds. **And why not an email for each website**?
+But she cannot go to Gmail or Outlook to create hundreds of accounts, this is unmanageable.
 There must be a better way.

 The solution is `email alias`.
-An alias is actually a normal email address but all mails sent to an alias will be *forwarded* to your real email.
-Alias acts therefore as a *shield* (or a proxy) for your real email address.
+An alias is actually a normal email address but all mails sent to an alias will be **forwarded** to your real email.
+Alias acts therefore as a **shield** (or a proxy) for your real email address.
 An alias can be disabled anytime, making the spams stop.

 Nowadays, some websites allow to unsubscribe quickly but a lot of them still make unsubscribing a difficult process.
 Some wouldn't even honor the request.
 And this doesn't stop the websites from cross-referencing your data with your email being the common key.